 Protective Face Coverings

-- Riders are required to wear protective face coverings while on PSTA properties including terminals, stops, and vehicles.
+- Riders, operators, and employees are still encouraged to wear protective face coverings while on PSTA properties including terminals, stops, and vehicles.

-- For more information on proper face coverings please visit CDC’s website.
+- For more information on proper face coverings and recommended COVID-19 guidelines please visit CDC’s website.

 PSTA is cleaning all vehicles, terminals, transit centers, and facilities daily.
 This includes: